Growth of UMR

 UMR has continued to grow its programmatic offerings to respond to the needs of the region, most recently adding the Bachelor of Science in Health Professions (BSHP) degree program in fall 2011.
 The BSHP is delivered jointly with the Mayo School of Health Sciences, and students in the BSHP program will graduate with a both degree from UMR and a certificate from the Mayo School of Health Sciences in one of four health-related fields: Respiratory Care, Echocardiography, Sonography, and Radiography.

-On May 18, 2013, UMR will graduate its first class of undergraduate students in the B.S. in Health Sciences and B.S. in Health Professions programs at the Mayo Civic Center in downtown Rochester.
+On May 18, 2013, UMR graduated its first class of undergraduate students in the B.S. in Health Sciences and B.S. in Health Professions programs at the Mayo Civic Center in downtown Rochester.